kiararey/Ribodesigner/README.md

 Make sure you have Muscle5 installed in your path!
 More info found here: https://www.drive5.com/muscle/

-This program makes use of Biopython, numpy, pandas, seaborn, and matplotlib.
+This program makes use of Biopython, numpy, pandas, seaborn, and matplotlib, playsound, date_util, icecream, alive_progress.
 I think the rest of the dependencies are default libraries but please let me know if this is not the case.
+I'll make an environment file later too

 To run, I've honestly been opening main.py on Pycharm. if you're running this for the first time I highly suggest replacing all instances of ``test_data_folders`` with ``test_data_folders_test``.
 I also strongly suggest to set all